What is the difference between hiring an employee and hiring a business?

 1. An expert in their field

 You hire them because of their expertise in something.
-They can either do something you can't (like create you a website) or something you can do but they can do it better (like copywriting).
+They can either do something you can't (like create a website) or something you can do, but they can do it better (like copywriting).
 But whatever you hire them for, they are the expert in that and should be treated as such.

 2. A partner

 Instead of a superiority type of relationship like a boss to an employee, a subcontractor is your equal.
 You both own your businesses.
-So instead of thinking of them as someone you've hired who works for you think of this relationship as more of a partnership; you work together.
+So instead of thinking of them as someone you've hired who works for you, think of this relationship as more of a partnership; you work together.

 3. Someone you respect